Mujeeb3771/Learn-demo/README.md

 # Learn-demo
-This is a a demo learning repository.
+This is a a demo learning repo.